 Adding a vignette to a photograph is an easy way to increase the drama of the photo.
 Because our eyes tend to focus on the bright areas of a photo, it’s also a great way to easily direct a viewers eye to the main focal point.
 There are multiple ways to create a vignette.
-Today let’s take a look at just one easy way, using Photoshop, using this photo I took in my driveway.
+Today let’s take a look at just one easy way, using Photoshop and Photoshop Elements .

 In Photoshop: Go to the top Menu Bar and choose Filters > Lens Correction.
 Click on the Custom Tab.

-In Photoshop Elements (Check your particular version; I am looking at PSE14.): Go to the top Menu Bar > Filter > Correct Camera Distortion
+In Photoshop Elements : Go to the top Menu Bar > Filter > Correct Camera Distortion

 In both Photoshop and Photoshop Elements, in the Vignette box, move the Slider to the right to add a light vignette, and to the left to add a dark vignette.
-Use the Midpoint slider to lighten the center of your image.
-This is the result I received after pushing the Vignette slider all the way to the left.
+Use the Midpoint slider to adjust the width of the vignette.

-If you want to crop your photo in any way, just be sure to do that before you begin the vignette process,or you could potentially crop off some of the effect.
+If you want to crop your photo in any way, just be sure to do that before you begin the vignette process, or you could potentially crop off some of the vignette effect.

 I hope you find this way of creating a vignette easy and helpful!

 You may download a PDF of this tutorial here: How to Add a Vignette in Photoshop and Photoshop Elements

 If you would like to watch a video of this tutorial, you may do so on the SnickerdoodleDesigns You Tube.